nopnop2002/esp-idf-GPS-Repeater/README.md

 [u-center](https://www.u-blox.com/en/product/u-center) is a very powerful NMEA message analysis tool.
 You can use ESP32 as u-center's GPS Server.
 ESP32 acts as a Socket Server.
-Build with a configuration using TCP sockets.
+Build the firmware using TCP socket.

 Start u-center and connect to ESP32.
 Default port is 5000.